 - disadvantaged children/pupils and those with multiple disadvantages.

-There are different institutions and professionals who provide services for children/pupils with special educational needs:
+Some other institutions and professionals provide services for children/pupils with special educational needs:

 - institutions of the Pedagogical Assistance Service;